Friedrich Pfeiffer: Early life and education

 From 1826 to 1833, Pfeiffer attended the Friedrichsgymnasium Kassel, of which his grandfather, Johann Jakob Pfeiffer, had been the inaugural director.
 Due to the family into which he was born, politics and philosophy were regular topics of conversation, and Pfeiffer himself recounts his first real brush with political philosophy in 1827, while returning home to Kassel from a celebration in Marburg with his cousin Karl.
 Karl's passion for human rights and the dignity of man as they pertained to the conditions of the people of Congress Poland left a deep impact on Friedrich, which he himself would acknowledge years later.
-After graduating, he went on to study law, from 1833 to 1834 at University of Marburg, from 1834 to 1835 at Heidelberg University, and from 1835 to 1836 an the University of Göttingen.
+After graduating, he went on to study law, from 1833 to 1834 at University of Marburg, from 1834 to 1835 at Heidelberg University, and from 1835 to 1836 at the University of Göttingen.
 While a student at the University of Marburg, Pfeiffer joined the Corps Teutonia Marburg, a prominent German Student Corps.
 Following his transfer to Heidelberg, he joined the Corps Guestphalia Heidelberg, and later, the Corps Guestphalia Marburg.
 In 1836, he passed his faculty examination and graduated from Göttingen, at which point he relocated to Kassel to work as a trainee lawyer.

 On 18 September 1842, he married his first cousin Sophie Luise Pfeiffer, the daughter of his father's identical twin brother, Christian Hartmann Pfeiffer.